 2. Ease of Implementation

 Time is of the essence, so implementation should be quick and easy.
 If it takes nine months to ramp up, hospitals are missing out on nine months of crucial revenue.
 The majority of the implementation work should be done on the part of the vendor, not the hospital.
 The technology provider should commit to investing the hours it takes to provide comprehensive training to ensure that users can take full advantage of the new technology’s capabilities.
 Naturally, this should be followed up with top-notch support after implementation.
 In the end, online and offline processes should work as one cohesive unit to optimize organizational efficiencies.
 Does your vendor meet these qualifications?

-CMS’s recently announced rate decrease is just around the corner.
-It’s more important than ever to capture patient payments using a system that answers these questions clearly.
-Implementing a patient payment solution should be fast and easy, so hospitals can focus on what they do best: care for patients.
+Ultimately, implementing a patient payment solution should be fast and easy, so hospitals can focus on what they do best: care for patients.